pypa/pip/docs/html/user_guide.rst

    ``pip check`` and run into stuff you can’t figure out, please `ask for help in our issuetracker or chat <https://pip.pypa.io/>`__.

 3. **Test the new version of pip** (see below).
+To test the new resolver, use the ``--use-feature=2020-resolver`` flag, as in:

+   ``pip install example --use-feature=2020-resolver``

+   The more feedback we can get, the more we can make sure that the final release is solid.
+(Only try the new resolver **in a non-production environment**, though - it isn't ready for you to rely on in production!)

    While we have tried to make sure that pip’s test suite covers as many cases as we can, we are very aware that there are people using pip with many different workflows and build processes, and we will not be able to cover all of those without your help.

    -  If you use pip to install your software, try out the new resolver and let us know if it works for you with ``pip install``.
 Try: